 Another great point he brings up is the idea of bundling print and digital books together.
 He describes how in other technology shifts, like the one from a CD to MP3 to putting them on the cloud, you only had to buy the song once.
 Yet with books and eBooks, you end up buying the book several times as you buy it physically, digitally, and then sometimes again for digital as readers shift.
 He makes the great point that the time is coming for a flat price for a book, both digital and physical, to be yours in perpetuity.

-These are all interesting ideas, and definitely are exciting for fans of both reading and technology.
+These are all interesting ideas, and

 Do you think eBooks will continue to change?
 How so?
 And would you buy a subscription to all eBooks?
 Let us know!